davidli9410/interpreter/README.md

-# Simple Readable Mathematical Language Interpreter
+# RIMlang - A Readable Mathematical Interpreted Language

 This is a fully featured interpreter for a simple, readable mathematical language, built from scratch in Python.
 This project showcases the implementation of tokenization, parsing, evaluation, and the core principles of how interpreted programming languages work.
 It also features a REPL(Read Eval Print Loop) for easy user access and experimentation.
 Please see bottom for the syntax guide.